Using Git to share and update code

 The 3 main

 git hosting services that are free are GitHub, GitLab and BitBucket.
-While all three are free, GitHub is the only one that doesn't offer private repository - but it's also the most stable and open.
 I'll be going with GitHub in this case, but most of the steps I'll take here are the same for all 3 services.
 You just need an account and you're good to go!

 So let's go ahead and prepare GitHub.
 On GitHub.com , create an account and then create a New Repository.
 Give it a name that identifies your project - it doesn't need to be identical to your folder name, and you can change it later if you want.
 Don't add a readme for now.

 In the page that displays after creating the repository you actually get the instructions you need to do, under push an existing repository from the command line: